bosskabouter/volatalk/README.md

 ### Mission

 Private and direct communication between trusted contacts, independent of any centralized service.

-When a service is used it should know as little as possible about the sending or receiving client and the information sent.
+Used services should know as little as possible about the sending or receiving client and the information being sent.

 ### Why

-Because I could not not find a messenger I could fully trust, I wrote my own.
+Because I could not not find a trackerless messenger I could fully trust, I wrote my own.

 ### What is different